gluobe/infrastructure-2.0-workshop/Lab 3 - DynamoDB/README.md

     ![](../Images/DynamoDBAddedRecordsOwnMeme.png?raw=true)

 ## End of Lab 3 ##
-Run this command to update the scoring server: `/.checkScore.sh`.
+Congratulations!
+You've successfully switched to using an AWS DynamoDB database instead of your local MongoDB.

+To update your score, `exit` to your management instance and run this command `/.checkScore.sh`, then log back in to your own instance `ssh -i ~/.ssh/id_rsa ubuntu@<public IP-address>`.

-Once your MemeGen application works and your remote DynamoDB receives records, you can continue to the next lab. ([Next lab](../Lab%204%20-%20ELB))
+Once your MemeGen application works and your remote DynamoDB receives records, you can continue to the [next lab](../Lab%204%20-%20ELB).

 ### More info ###